REST Connectors support building dynamic REST requests to consume RESTful API web services.

 - Body Type None - No body will be supplied with the REST request.

 form-data - The body is supplied as a set of name-value pairs (fields).
 If the field is set to static, then both the Name and the Value are specified in the UI.
 For dynamic fields, the Name is specified in the UI and the Value is dynamically read from the input file processed by the connector.
 For more information, see the Dynamic Form Data section.
+You can also select File to pass a file as the form data.

 x-www-urlencoded - The body is configured in the same way as form-data, however the name-value pairs are encoded as a URL query string instead of multipart form data.